Designing Human-AI Collaboration to Support Learning in Counterspeech Writing: Result

-\dialoguegpt{expert}{ \pquote{8}{expert} When I was answering the first question, I was thinking about why this was wrong and trying to explain it.
+\begin{quote} \textit{When I was answering the first question, I was thinking about why this was wrong and trying to explain it.
 In the second part, I tried to show some empathy.
-So it changed how I approached it.
-If I didn't answer those questions, I might have been more offensive in my response.
-But now I feel like I can write it more constructively, and say why it's wrong and how the targeted people might feel. } Additionally, as mentioned by some participants (6 | P2, P7 - P9, P16, P20), the question-answering process guided them to engage in empathy-based counterspeech by considering the harmful impact and feelings of the targeted group.
-P2 elaborated on this shift in perspective:
+If I didn't answer those questions, I might have been more offensive.
+But now I feel like I can write it more constructively and say why it's wrong and how the targeted people might feel.} \end{quote}

-\dialoguegpt{expert}{ \pquote{2}{expert} ...
-In the past when responding to or countering, I wasn't asking myself questions like this internally, like what are the negative stereotypes, or considering the feelings of the targeted person and how it impacts them.
-It's not something I intuitively think about.
-So I think this really leads me engage in that empathy-based counterspeech we talked about before.
-It brings my perspective on what's happening, why it's harmful, and what the impact is. } In addition to the questions-answering, most participants (16 | P1-P7, P9-P12, P15, P17, P19, P20) also described benefiting from the system's feedback on their response reflection and suggested counterspeech strategies (\S 3.2 System Design - Brainstorming).
-These features helped reduce their anxiety and mental load, particularly when they were unsure how to begin writing counterspeech.
-P5 specifically noted that the system’s suggestions alleviated the stress of starting counterspeech from scratch.